Zernez/Bathroom-Activity-from-audio/README.md

 •	Audio .wav sample data are not present due to memeory-space requirements, a .csv file into "meta" folder contain the info for produce a dataset into the notebook.

-•	ETL provided in 1D (original Librosa output) and 3D (RGB, needed for DenseNet and EfficientNet) from mel-spectrum images.
+•	ETL provided in 1D (original Librosa output) transformed into 3D from mel-spectrum images.

-•	Different models are implemented from older to newest known for image classification (Resnet34, Resnet50, DenseNet201, EfficientNet_V2_L).
+•	Different models are implemented from older to newest known for image classification (Alexnet, VGG, Resnet50, Resnet152, DenseNet, EfficientNet).
 Models are pre-weighted from Pytorch ufficial settings, for reduce epochs.

 •	In this notebook is possible to have a first glance of accuracy only from given dataset.